- Family favourite Horrible Histories is back with another instalment of Barmy Britain at the Apollo Theatre in London’s West End.

 - Booster cushions are available for children on a first-come, first-served basis.

 - There is a cloakroom available on site, and the theatre is air conditioned.

-- The Apollo Theatre is located at Shaftesbury Avenue, London, W1D 7ES.
+- The Apollo Theatre is located on Shaftesbury Avenue.

 - There is a nearby car park at Q-Park - Chinatown, Newport Place, which is part of the Q-Park Theatreland Parking Scheme.